Letterbook/Letterbook/Letterbook.Docs/_blog/2024-11-tk/moderation-tooling-research.md

 The main complaint is that surfaced metrics often aren't _actionable_; for example, showing a number or chart of "new account signups" might result in an "oh, neat" or "huh, ok" response, but there's no way to dig deeper into this data.
 Who are these new signups?
 Is there any trend in weird domain names or IP blocks that the administrator should know about?
 How many of these accounts fill out any parts of their profile, make posts, or follow patterns indicative of spam, abuse, sockpuppeting, or becoming a sleeper account for a future harassment campaign?

-There's often no way to know any of this without resorting to complex database queries, yet this information is vital to moderators who want to take a pro-active approach to keeping their instance safe.
+There's often no way to know any of this without resorting to complex database queries, yet this sort of information is vital to moderators who want to take a pro-active approach to keeping their instance safe.

-# Coordination
+# Problems: Coordination

 Moderation is also about working with other people: your users, your co-moderators, other instance's moderators, themselves in the future, and automated tooling.
 There are a lot of further problems people face in this realm, some of which are very thorny and require people working together to define standards, and others which fedi server software can work to handle on its own.